muppin/mastering-DevOps/Kubernetes/Notes.md

 5. **Binding PV to PVC:** Finally, Kubernetes binds the PVC to the dynamically provisioned PV, allowing the PVC to access the provisioned storage.

 This dynamic provisioning mechanism allows Kubernetes to automate the creation of storage resources in the cloud provider (such as AWS) based on the defined policies in the StorageClass, providing users with on-demand storage that meets their specified requirements without manual intervention.

+**Problem Statement 1**
+- Data loss when a container is deleted.

+**Problem Statement 2**
+- Data is not shared among the containers.

+- With k8s volumes above two problems are solved, it helps in sharing the data and in data persistence.
+- data will be stored on the node where pod is running.
+- storing data to empty dir volume is not a perfect solution.

 ___________________________________________________________________________________________________________________________________________________________________________________________

 HELM